nachocaru/xaprb.com/content/blog/2007-05-17-mysql-table-sync-093-released.md

 ---
 title: MySQL Table Sync 0.9.3 released
-author: Baron Schwartz
-excerpt: '<p>This release of MySQL Table Sync adds the ability to sync only part of a table, adds minor new functionality, and fixes a bug that could crash the tool.</p>'
-layout: post
 permalink: /2007/05/17/mysql-table-sync-093-released/
 description:
   - MySQL Table Sync can now work on a small part of very large tables.